Sunday, September 28, 2014

 Language, the symbolic verbal behaviors we share, provides at least four functions, and more.
 We speak to identify, to describe, to evoke, and to enjoin or instruct.
 “That’s an apple.”
 “It’s red and round”.
 “The taste reminds me of my mom’s apple pie.”
 “To keep the tart, crisp, sweet flavor, be sure to cut it with a very sharp knife.”

 What we identify indicates what we notice as significant to consider.
 This can be very telling since it shows what we think matters.
 The way we describe provides evidence of our intelligence, sensitivity, nuance and perspective and who we take our listener to be and what we believe our listener can comprehend.
 The way we describe, the stance we take in speaking, can be especially accrediting or degrading and will serve as one measure of the therapist’s empathy.
 It is hard to underestimate the significance, the impact, of the status we assign ourselves and our listeners, wittingly or not, when we speak.
-What we evoke is a matter of what the message and messenger brings to mind.
+What we evoke is a matter of what the message and messenger bring to mind.
 Here transference and counter-transference weigh in.
 And the value of our instruction will follow from whether or not we are viewed as a trusted source.

 When we speak, our stance can affirm or degrade, validate or invalidate the parties in dialog.
 This will largely result from what the speaker is seen to authentically represent.
 You’re not the boss of me, unless you are.
 Who are you to pass judgment?
 (Unless, of course, I recognize or am made to succumb to your authority, your honor.)